About Insurance Benefits

 Focus stays on the work

 Direct payment keeps the relationship straightforward.
-There are no surprise denials, no appeals, and no need to justify continued treatment to a case reviewer.
+No surprise denials, no appeals, no need to justify continued treatment to a case reviewer.

-Navigating insurance benefits can feel confusing.
-If you have questions about whether your plan might cover out-of-network therapy in New Jersey, feel free to reach out and I will do my best to provide clarity.
+If you have questions about your out-of-network benefits or how the reimbursement process works, feel free to reach out.
 If you're ready to get started, you can request an appointment directly through my scheduling portal.